Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 The best strategy is the one that works for you personally.

-It may take a bit of time and and bit of experimentation to find exactly what suits your personality and preferred method of working.
+It may take a bit of time and a bit of experimentation to find exactly what suits your personality and preferred method of working.

 Everyone has the same finite 24 hours each day.
 We can’t magically produce extra hours out of thin air.